soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

     | IP Address    | IPAddress    | text      | The IP address of the rod pump    |
     | Pump Location | Location     | location  | The geo. location of the rod pump |

 11. Operators and field workers will want to be able to turn on and off the pumps remotely.
 In order to do this, we will define commands.
-Select the _Commands_ tab, and press the _New_ button to add a new command.
+Select the _Commands_ tab, and select the _New_ button to add a new command.

     ![The screen displays the configuration menu for the Rod Pump 1.
 The Commands menu item is selected and the New Command link is circled.](media/device-template-add-command.png "Add Command")

-12. Create a command as follows, and press _save_:
+12. Create a command as follows, and select _save_:

     1. _Display Name_ - _Toggle Motor Power_
     2. _Field Name_ - _MotorPower_